What Type of Range Hood Should I Buy?

 The French-door shower door has a timeless look that fits in with a rustic or country-style bathroom.
 This shower door style is also efficient, allowing a large amount of natural light to enter the bathroom.
 While this type of door was traditionally associated with country homes, it is increasingly making its way into modern homes.
 Many French-door-inspired shower enclosures are available at a variety of price points.
 They are an inexpensive way to add a classic feel to even the smallest bathroom.
 Another option is a stationary panel, which is much cheaper than a folding door.
 In addition, this type of door eliminates the need for a shower curtain and prevents water from spraying out of the shower head.

-used with permission from Chestnut Grove
+Used with permission from Chestnut Grove

 Bi-Fold Shower Doors